gtrabanco/gtrabanco/README.md

 Hi! 👋

-My name is Gabriel, living since 1987 🍷
+My name is Gabriel, alive since 1987 🍷

 I begun to program when I was 13 HTML, CSS, PHP and SQL.
 Currently I prefer Typescript or any other language.